noorannooran/exams/Security/review.md

   - entire protocol of itself
   - single TCP port
   - encrupts and compresses all data and commands
+- Secure Copy Protocol (SCP)
+  - encrypts files and commands
+  - file transfer cannot be interrupted and resumed
+  - UNIX and Linux platforms

 adventure castle in the clouds in the sky top floor